Final Verdict: Retirement Calculators Don’t Work.

-More importantly, how much more money would you have to spend on all those other controllable (and unpredictable) costs, those retirement calculators say nothing about, if you had invested all your money using passive management principles?
+As a result, how much more money would you have to spend on all those other controllable (and unpredictable) costs that the best retirement calculators say nothing about, if you had invested all your money using passive management principles?

 If you have investable assets in the millions, the difference between these two approaches will be tens or hundreds of thousands of dollars over the course of your retirement.

 The point is – these costs are controllable, and they add up to big numbers.
-They’re controllable because, with the right investment approach or wealth manager, you will pay far, far less for the same category of service.
+They’re controllable because, with the right investment approach or wealth manager, you will pay far, far less for the same service.

-Even if all approaches produced the same investment raw performance, the amount you’ll save in taxes and fees using the smarter approach could – by itself – pay for that big overseas travel experience you’ve been wanting to do for years.
+If all investment approaches produced the same raw performance, the amount you’ll save in taxes and fees using the smarter approach could – by itself – pay for that big overseas travel experience you’ve been wanting to do for years.

 Avoidable Retirement Costs – Stuff You Should NEVER Be Paying

-We’re way past the realm of retirement calculators now.
-We’re not here to tell you what not to buy, or anything of that sort.
+We’re way past the realm of the best retirement calculators now.
+This isn’t about what not to buy, or anything of that sort.
 This is about broker commissions.

 Investment brokers can charge commissions for a whole host of transactions.
 Selling annuities, securities, wrap programs.
 Getting you to sign up for a target-date fund.
 Many big banks, investment firms, and discount brokers try to sell you products like these because the broker gets a commission every time.Here’s a look at how fees can eat away millions from your portfolio.

-It has little to do with if this option makes sense for your retirement goals.
+Broker fees have little to do with if an investment option makes sense for your retirement goals.
 It might.
 But it has much more to do with them getting a commission.
 It’s what the finance industry calls a conflict of interest.
 Yes, the broker is required to disclose all commissions in the prospectus.
 But come on – are you going to read that?
 Did you retire so you could finally have the time to read your investment prospectus?

 They’re riveting reads, to be sure…